 We are shifting from messages aimed at individuals to supporting whole communities to develop solutions to reduce alcohol harm and improve maternal wellbeing.
 Alcohol.org.nz will still provide up-to-date evidence and online learning opportunities about preventing FASD.

-We are expanding our work to include a focus on equitable access to contraception.
+We have expanded our work to include a focus on equitable access to contraception.
 These are some of the projects happening in this area:

 - ‘Whare Tangata’ is an online series in which Māori women discuss their experiences, questions and use of contraception.
 Māori mothers sit down for a cuppa with obstetrician and gynaecologist Dr Kasey Tawhara (Ngāti Raukawa) and Kahurangi Milne, founder of private online community of 5000+ Māori mothers, Kia Ora Māmā.
 Together they talk openly about a kaupapa that is often clouded in secrecy and shame.
 They do so in the hope of changing things for other women, and their whānau, in the future.
 Produced by Arataua Media.